Scars & Memories

-Scars & Memories is a full-length album by Manhattan, New York rapper MF Grimm, released July 19, 2005 (see 2005 in music) via his own Day by Day Entertainment label.
+Scars & Memories is an album by Manhattan, New York rapper MF Grimm, released on July 19, 2005, via his own Day by Day Entertainment label.
 While most of the tracks were written during the early 1990s, the original song reels were stolen, forcing Grimm to re-record many of the tracks.
 This album blends past hip hop styles with new techniques, and features exclusive interviews with Grimm that show not only how his evolution as an artist, but also the changes in his perspective of life.

 Scars & Memories contains a number of Grimm's singles from the Dolo and Fondle 'Em labels, as well as unreleased material.
 In addition to the songs, the album contains seven short interview clips featuring Grimm answering questions about his life.
 Due to the varying source material, some of the tracks are of far lower sound quality than others.

 Songs

 Some songs here are presented with different names than their original releases, and some were re-recorded when the reels were either lost or stolen.
 "Take 'Em to War (Original Version)" was originally released as "WWIII," and "AIDS" was originally released as "Stay Strapped."
 The song "Do It for the Kids" appears here in a different form than the one originally released on Fondle 'Em, but that was due to a clerical error with the label releasing the wrong version of the song in 1996.